-A new method for designing complementary filters using the \mathcal{H}{∞} -synthesis has been proposed.
+A new method for designing complementary filters using the $\mathcal{H}{\infty}$ -synthesis has been proposed.
 This approach allows shaping of the filter magnitudes through the use of weighting functions during synthesis.
 This capability is particularly valuable in practice since the characteristics of the super sensor are directly linked to the complementary filters' magnitude.
 Consequently, typical sensor fusion objectives can be effectively translated into requirements on the magnitudes of the filters.

-For the Nano Active Stabilization System (NASS), the High Authority Control-Integral Force Feedback (HAC-IFF) strategy was found to perform well and to offer the advantages of being both intuitive to understand and straightforward to tune.
-Looking forward, it would be interesting to investigate how sensor fusion (particularly between the force sensor and external metrology) compares to the HAC-IFF approach in terms of performance and robustness.
+For the NASS, the HAC-LAC strategy was found to perform well and to offer the advantages of being both intuitive to understand and straightforward to tune.
+Looking forward, it would be interesting to investigate how sensor fusion (particularly between the force sensors and external metrology) compares to the HAC-IFF approach in terms of performance and robustness.